The Great Escape (1986 video game): Reception

-The ZX Spectrum version of The Great Escape was placed at number 23 in the Your Sinclair official top 100, after originally being awarded 9 out of 10 in that magazine's January 1987 issue.
+The ZX Spectrum version of The Great Escape was placed at number 23 in the Your Sinclair official top 100, after originally being scored 9 out of 10, and a Megagame award in that magazine's January 1987 issue.
 Both the tense atmosphere and the protagonist's 'automatic daily routine' were highlighted as excellent features.

 The game won the awards for best arcade adventure and best advert of the year according to the readers of Crash, as well as being the runner up for best game, and was also nominated in other categories, including best graphics.

 Legacy

 A reverse engineering project to create portable C source code from the game's binary was started in 2012.
 The project reached a compiling state in January 2016.